minhkhuong2404/badmintonBookingApp/_Documentation/Final_Report.md

 ### 1.3 Definition, Acronyms, and Abbreviations
 ## 2. Detailed System Description
+* Booking Application is the mobile application software which has online booking, via handheld as the main functions.
+The system has five user categories which are customer, staff.
+Below, all of the rights and capabilities of each user will be explained in detail.
 ### 2.1 Customer
 ### 2.2 Staff
 ## 3. Requirements